digipost/signering-docs/source/adressering-av-undertegner.rst

 Using The common contact register
 ============================================

-Further details concerning the use of `The common contact register <https://eid.difi.no/en/common-contact-register>`_.
+Further details concerning the use of `The common contact register <KRR_>`_.
 This is only applicable for public sector organizations.

 On sending out subsequent notifications (either deferred activation due to chained signature, or reminders) a new lookup is made in the register to retrieve the latest updated contact details.